annotation/text-fabric/tf/docs/about/volumes.md

 of where it occurs, then we could simply copy over the features and cut away the entries for nodes outside the extracted portion.

-> Objection: much of the efficiency of Text-Fabric directly stems from these requirements.
+> Objection: much of the efficiency of TF directly stems from these requirements.
 For example, the information about node types is now stored in a very small feature `otype`.
 Also the linking of non-slot nodes to slots is stored rather efficiently in the feature `oslots`.

 Alternatively, we could represent nodes in a richer way than just by natural numbers.
-We could represent nodes of type *t* by tuples (1, *t*), (2, *t*), etc.
+We could represent nodes of type `t` by tuples (1, `t`), (2, `t`), etc.
 This will prevent a lot of shifting of nodes and a lot of remapping.

 > Objection: it will not prevent all remapping, there will still be quite a burden for the developer here.
-Moreover, moving away from natural numbers as an addressing scheme will make greatly inflate the storage of features and will make the inner workings of Text-Fabric more difficult.
+Moreover, moving away from natural numbers as an addressing scheme will make greatly inflate the storage of features and will make the inner workings of TF more difficult.
 The main advantage of natural numbers is that they are ... *natural*.
 For example, the lines in a file form a sequence.
-If you put a value on line *n*, you can interpret as a mapping from *n* to that value, without spending any bits on representing the *n*.
+If you put a value on line `n`, you can interpret as a mapping from `n` to that value, without spending any bits on representing the `n`.
 The same holds for lists, arrays, and any iterable.

 There is one overarching objection, though.

-Extracting and collecting volumes are rare operations, that is, compared to all operations when running Text-Fabric on a dataset.
+Extracting and collecting volumes are rare operations, that is, compared to all operations when running TF on a dataset.
 When we need to choose where to optimize, we should do it where the computer spends the most time.

-And that is a choice I have made long before I developed Text-Fabric.
+And that is a choice I have made long before I developed TF.